The

 Brian now lives in America and is involved with many musical projects, often

-Jimmy Smith was the man who incredibly allowed his Hammond to be winched
+The late Jimmy Smith was the man who incredibly allowed his precious Hammond to be winched

 aboard the Mi Amigo in May 1965.
-Because the instrument was too large
+Because the instrument proved too large

 to move any further, Jimmy played for Caroline's audience from the deck.
 (See